Interplay between opers, quantum curves, WKB analysis, and Higgs bundles: Geometry of singular spectral curves

 \section{Geometry of singular spectral curves}

 The quantization mechanism of Section~\ref{sect:opers} applies to all Hitchin spectral curves, and it is not sensitive to whether the spectral curve is smooth or not.
-However, the local quantization mechanism of \cite{OM1,OM2} using the PDE version of topological recursion requires a \emph{non-singular} spectral curve.
-The goal of this section is to review the systematic construction of the non-singular models of singular Hitchin spectral curves of \cite{OM2}.
-Then in Section~\ref{sect:WKB}, we prove that for the case of meromorphic $SL(2,\bC)$-Higgs bundles, the PDE topological recursion based on the non-singular model of this section provides WKB analysis for the quantum curves constructed in Section~\ref{sect:opers}.
+However, the local quantization mechanism of~\cite{OM1,OM2} using the PDE version of topological recursion requires a \emph{non-singular} spectral curve.
+The~goal of this section is to review the systematic construction of the non-singular models of singular Hitchin spectral curves of~\cite{OM2}.
+Then in Section~\ref{sect:WKB}, we prove that for the case of meromorphic ${\rm SL}(2,\bC)$-Higgs bundles, the PDE recursion of topological type based on the non-singular model of this section provides WKB analysis for the quantum curves constructed in Section~\ref{sect:opers}.

-Since the quantum curve reflects the geometry of $\Sigma\subset \overline{T^*C}$ through semi-classical limit, we first need to identify the choice of the blow-up space $Bl(\overline{T^*C})$ in which the non-singular model $\widetilde{\Sigma}$ of the spectral curve is realized as a smooth divisor.
-This geometric information determines part of the initial data for topological recursion, i.e., the spectral curve of Eynard-Orantin, and the differential form $W_{0,1}$.
-Geometry of spectral curve also gives us information of singularities of the quantization.
-For example, when we have a component of a spectral curve tangent to the divisor $C_\infty$, the quantum curve has an irregular singular point, and the class of the irregularity is determined by the degree of tangency.
-We have given a classification of singularities of the quantum curves in terms of the geometry of spectral curves in \cite{OM2}.
+Since the quantum curve reflects the geometry of $\Sigma\subset \overline{T^*C}$ through semi-classical limit, we~first need to identify the choice of the blow-up space $\operatorname{Bl}(\overline{T^*C})$ in which the non-singular model~$\widetilde{\Sigma}$ of the spectral curve is realized as a smooth divisor.
+This geometric information determines part of the initial data for topological recursion, i.e., the spectral curve of Eynard--Orantin, and the differential form $W_{0,1}$.
+Geometry of spectral curve also gives us information of~singularities of the quantization.
+For~example, when we have a component of a spectral curve tangent to the divisor $C_\infty$, the quantum curve has an irregular singular point, and the class of the irregularity is determined by the degree of tangency.
+We have given a classification of~sin\-gu\-la\-rities of the quantum curves in terms of the geometry of spectral curves in~\cite{OM2}.

-In what follows, we give the construction of the canonical blow-up space $Bl(\overline{T^*C})$, and determine the genus of the normalization $\widetilde{\Sigma}$.
+In what follows, we give the construction of the canonical blow-up space $\operatorname{Bl}(\overline{T^*C})$, and determine the genus of the normalization $\widetilde{\Sigma}$.
 This genus is necessary to identify the Riemann prime form on it, which determines another input datum $W_{0,2}$ for the topological recursion.